Academic Integrity Resources

 If potential academic misconduct comes to an instructor’s attention, the instructor should immediately inform the student and invite him or her to discuss the matter.
 Two points are worth noting at this stage: first, nothing the student says (including confessing to an offence) can be used in evidence against him or her; and second, it is not the instructor’s role to decide if the student has committed an offence or determine the appropriate sanction(s).
 If after the discussion the instructor believes that the student has committed an academic offence, he or she must make a report to the Chair.
 If the potential case of misconduct comes from a thesis or program examination (e.g., comprehensive exam), it may be the supervisor who reports the case to the Chair.

 In the case of an assignment worth 10% or less of the final mark for a course, the Chair may deal with the matter if the student admits to the offense and the sanction is not more severe than a mark of zero for the assignment.
+The Chair may wish to follow up the student meeting with a summary letter to document this first offence (DOC).
 Otherwise, the Chair will refer the allegation to the SGS Dean.
-When an allegation of academic misconduct is referred to the SGS Dean, it is helpful to provide full information (a checklist is available, as is a template letter for making the referral).
+When an allegation of academic misconduct is referred to the SGS Dean, it is helpful to provide full information (a checklist for code cases (PDF) is available, as is a template letter for making the referral (DOC)).
 The allegation will then be considered at SGS.

 The Dean’s Meeting